 Difference #5: The AirPods Pro have Adaptive EQ

-Also inside the buds themselves are internal microphones that can measure volume.
+Also inside the earbuds themselves are internal microphones that can measure volume.
 These are absolutely crucial for effective noise cancellation but, as an added bonus, can also be used for features like Adaptive EQ that optimizes sound quality for your physiology.

 How does it work?
 According to Apple, the AirPods Pro “automatically tunes the low- and mid-frequencies” by using a custom high dynamic range amplifier that “produces pure, incredibly clear sound while also extending battery life.”
 Nifty!